TamaraFerr/TamaraFerr/README.md

 ### Hi there 👋 i'm Tamara, the owner of this lovely profile!

-## Welcome to my GitHub profile, where you'll find my projects and see what o do everytime.
+## welcome to my github profile, where you'll find my projects and see what I do all the time.

 ## ABOUT